Shine (film): Plot

 In London, David studies under Dr. Cecil Parkes and enters a music competition, choosing to play Sergei Rachmaninoff's demanding 3rd Piano Concerto, a piece he had attempted to learn as a young child to make his father proud.
 As David practices, he shows signs of mental stress.
-David wins the competition, but suffers a mental breakdown and is admitted to a psychiatric hospital where he receives electroshock therapy.
-David recovers to the point where he is able to return to Adelaide.
-However, his attempts to reconcile with his father are rebuffed due to the latter's belief that David had abandoned his family.
-This causes David to relapse and he is readmitted to a mental institution.
+He wins the competition, but collapses from a mental breakdown and is admitted to a psychiatric hospital where he receives electroshock therapy.
+After recovering to the point he is able to return to Adelaide, David attempts to reconcile with Peter over the phone, only to be ignored by him due to the latter's belief that David had abandoned his family.

-Years later, a volunteer at the institution recognises David and knows of his musical talent.
+Years later, David, now living in a mental institution, is recognised by a volunteer who knows of his musical talent.
 The woman takes him home but discovers that he is difficult to control, unintentionally destructive, and needs more care than she can offer.
 As time passes, David has difficulty adjusting to life in broader society again, and often leaves the hotel to stimulate his interests.

 The next day, David returns to the restaurant where the patrons are astounded by his skill at the piano.
-One of the owners befriends David and looks after him.
-In return, David plays at the restaurant.
-Through the owner, David is introduced to an employee named Gillian.
+Sylvia, who had encountered David earlier, befriends and looks after him, and in return, David plays at the restaurant.
+Through Sylvia, David is introduced to an employee named Gillian.
 David and Gillian soon fall in love and marry.
 With Gillian's help and support, David is able to come to terms with his father's death and to stage a well-received comeback concert, presaging his return to professional music.